 - Lessons learned from a generation of community-driven business retention and expansion programming (2017 by Darger, M.; Tuck, B.; Bennett, J.) (PDF).
 A published, peer-reviewed article about the University of Minnesota Extension's BR&E Strategies Program that is included in the pending BRE special issue of Community Development 48(2).

-- Benchmarking BR&E — Over 40 communities and 23 years of BR&E interviews (2015).
-Sharing more than 20 years of community-level business interview data-sets with the field of economic development.
+- Benchmarking BR&E — Over 43 communities and 25 years of BR&E interviews (2017).
+Sharing 25 years of community-level business interview data-sets with the field of economic development.

 - Community BR&Es are benefitting from a new evaluation technique—Ripple Effect Mapping (REM).
 REM efficiently captures a community's project outcomes and impacts via community-based focus group discussions.
 See 2014 article in Journal of Extension.
 Learn more about ripple effect mapping.
 You can read a narrative of the results of six BR&E initiatives across Minnesota using data collected from Ripple Effect Mapping.

 - Focus Group BR&E: This paper provides a detailed description of a community BR&E initiative that used focus groups as a novel approach for BR&E data collection.
 It examines the Columbus, Minnesota experience as a case study.
 A list of helpful hints and suggestions for undertaking focus group BR&E is provided.